OSGeo/PROJ/docs/source/community/rfc/rfc-4.rst

   If offset and/or scaling is used, the nodata value corresponds to the raw value, before applying offset and scaling.
-  Files hosted on the CDN will use GDAL_NODATA = -32768.
-On the reading side, the value found in this tag, if present, will be honoured (to the extent to which current PROJ code makes use of nodata).
+  The value found in this tag, if present, will be honoured (to the extent to which current PROJ code makes use of nodata).
   For floating point data, writers are strongly discouraged to use non-finite values (+/- infinity, NaN) of nodata to maximimize interoperability.